 Theories Must Be Falsifiable

 We can’t actually know anything with 100% certainty.
-I cannot prove that an anthropomorphic god does not exist even though all the evidence strongly suggests that such a god does not exist.
+I cannot prove that an anthropomorphic god does not exist even though all the evidence strongly suggests otherwise.
 To the extent that we want to know things we cannot directly observe, the other criterion must be that our theory must be falsifiable.
-This means that each and every premise of our theory must be testable in some way so that individual parts can be shown to be true or false; if each part of the theory is shown to be not false, then the theory is as true as we can know.
+This means that each premise of a theory must be testable in some way so that individual parts can be shown to be true or false.
+If each part of a theory is shown to be not false, then the theory is as true as we can know.
 If a theory cannot be falsified at each individual step, it is worthless because we cannot know if the component parts are actually true.

 Essentialism is Wrong So Metaphysics is Wrong

 Western philosophy is defined in great part by its essentialism – the view that understanding the world involves knowing the essence of something.
-But that essence is unknowable because, well, it doesn’t exist.
+That essence is unknowable because it doesn’t exist.
 So the metaphysical concepts that we human beings are always trying to achieve – Equality!
 Freedom!
 Justice! – do not precede our own existence.
-They are constructs that we humans have created.
-Metaphysical ideals may be useful in a strictly aspirational sense, but they are never achievable because, well, they aren’t real.
+They are constructs that humans have created.
+Metaphysical ideals may be useful in a strictly aspirational sense, but they are never achievable because they aren’t real.

 (This is not to deny conscience at all, but only to say that the idea that the essence of a thing is key to understanding it is bunk.)